 It's summer.
 It's hot and humid.
-Maybe you don't have air conditioning and you sleep with a few fans blowing on you at night.
-In fact, sleeping without fans under these conditions sounds downright bananas.
-However, recent reports have posed the question: Is sleeping with a fan on bad for you?
-The answer actually depends on several factors, which means if you do rely on a fan to get you through the night, you can still use it under the right conditions.
+Sleeping without a fan under these conditions sounds downright bananas, even though you wake up with a pretty dry mouth.
+But is sleeping with a fan on bad for you?
+The answer actually depends on several factors, including your allergies.
+If you do rely on a fan to get you through the night, you can still use it under the right conditions.

-No matter which way you look at it, there's really no way around this whole cleaning thing if you have allergies that are exacerbated by your fan.
-If you're feeling meh about cleaning, it actually has some psychological benefits.
-Medical Daily reported that cleaning can serve as a form of mindfulness meditation, which can reduce symptoms of stress and anxiety.
-If you think about it, doing a little extra cleaning is a win-win.
+There's really no way around this whole cleaning thing if you have allergies that are exacerbated by your fan.
+If you're feeling meh about cleaning, know that it can serve as a form of mindfulness meditation, which can reduce symptoms of stress and anxiety.
 Your fan won't aggravate your allergies, and you'll feel more relaxed.
 Who doesn't want that?

 Dr. Seema Sarin M.D.